X03phy/SnowCrash/level01/level01.md

 ### 6. Decode hashed password

-The password field in /etc/passwd contains a traditional **DES-based crypt hash** (13 characters).
+The password field in /etc/passwd contains a traditional **DES-based crypt hash** (13 characters) :

-The first two characters as the salt.
+- The first two characters as the salt.

-The remaining eleven characters as the encrypted password.
+- The remaining eleven characters as the encrypted password.

 **More information:**